 Consider also social media influencers and professional YouTubers.
 If they generate income from advertising, then their account may hold financial value.
 Proper estate planning would ensure this value doesn’t extinguish upon the death of the account holder.

 Other digital assets may be valuable for emotional reasons.
-Have you given any thought to what happens to all your Instagram photos or Spotify playlists once you’re gone, your loved ones may wish to hold on to them for sentimental reasons.
-Photos, videos and music stored electronically can often be lost if your representative is not empowered to access and deal with them.
+Have you given any thought to what happens to all your Instagram photos or Spotify playlists once you’re gone?
+Your loved ones may wish to hold on to them for sentimental reasons.
+Photos, videos and music stored electronically can often be lost if your representative is not empowered to access your acccounts and deal with them according to your wishes.

 Facebook’s default process is to memorialise the account upon notification of the account holder’s passing.
-The word "Remembering" appears before the deceased’s name, no one can log in to their account, and their profile remains available for their existing audience to view and share memories.
+The word "Remembering" appears before the deceased’s name.
+No one can log in to the account, and the profile remains available for the existing audience to view and share memories.
 Without the nomination of a “legacy contact”, which can be done through your Facebook settings, an account cannot be accessed or changed.